 Disengagement often stems from the sheer volume and complexity of workload you are giving your employees.
 Consider some of the following questions:

 Although it may seem counter-intuitive, disengagement often grows out of employees feeling bored and not sufficiently challenged!
 Many people go to work wishing to learn and grow.

 Suggestions for the next steps: If one employee is having trouble with the workload—whether it’s too much or too little—chances are many of your team members are feeling it too.
 Take this time to focus on auditing the workload.
 Understanding if your employees are feeling overworked or not.
 Sometimes a given quota can be feasible for 6-months but can be detrimental and draining in the long-term.

 During this exercise you must be as honest as possible with yourself and your employees.
 Ask yourself, is this employee genuinely a good fit for this role?
 Are they overqualified and bored?
 Are they under-qualified and struggling?

 Moreover, ask yourself if they are a good fit for the culture of the department and company.

 Employee disengagement is often a product of an employee who simply isn’t a good fit for the role.

 Suggestions for the next steps: After evaluating the questions above, it’s important to also have a frank and honest conversation with the employee.
 The result is coming up with a strategy so the employee feels more comfortable and happy with whatever tasks or roles they are assigned next.

-These three aspects are a basic requirement of feeling happy at work.
 As mentioned before, employee disengagement is often the result of an employee feeling helpless about a work issue, not the issue itself.